‘All people ages 18-55′ is not your target audience

 — David Ogilvy, ad legend

 Everyone’s heard the expression, “You can’t be all things to all people.”
-But when you define your target audience so broadly, you’ve committed a major error in branding: You are not concentrating your brand on a specific, focused segment.
-You are essentially targeting “all people,” which, by extension, means you have to offer all the things those people want.
+But when you define your target audience so broadly, you’ve committed a major error in branding.
+You should be concentrating your brand on a specific, focused segment.
+Instead, by essentially targeting “all people,” you have to offer all the things those people want — all the product, services, rewards, benefits, features, online access, service options, etc.

-The rationale for this common branding mistake is understandable.
-Most financial institutions need to attract deposits — usually from a more mature audience — in order to make loans to younger, credit-driven consumers.
+The rationale behind this common branding mistake is understandable.
+Most financial institutions attract deposits — usually from a more mature audience — in order to make loans to younger, credit-driven consumers.
 But this only defines your basic business model.
 You still need to build your brand around a specific market segment.

 It seems many organizations view marketing as “an entire company” communicating with “a target audience.”
 But groups don’t talk to groups.
 That’s not how human communication works.
 People talk to people, one-to-one.
 The marketing messages you send aren’t being received by “all people ages 18-55.”
 They are being received by real people, individuals like your husband, or your sister, or your mother, or your daughter.